breck7/scroll/dud/readme.md

-# Dud: Don't Use Dumbdown
+# Dud: Dud Uses Dumbdown

 Dud is simple blogging software whose purpose is to demonstrate the pros and cons of Dumbdown for static